Adaraneo/Grammar/README.md

 - .NET 8+
 - Visual Studio 2022 or Rider

-### Project structure
+### Adding a new language

-New language support should be added as a separate project referencing `Grammar.Core` and implementing:
+Add a new project referencing `Grammar.Core` and implement:
 - `IInflectionService<TRequest>`
 - `IPhonologyService<TRequest>`
 - `IWordStructureResolver<TRequest>`

-### Data files
+### Adding irregular words

 Grammar data lives in `Grammar.Czech/Data/` as JSON.
-Patterns, irregular forms, verb tables, pronouns, particles, and prepositions are all data-driven.
-When adding new words with irregular behavior, add overrides there rather than adding code branches.
+When adding a word with irregular behaviour, add an override entry there — do not add code branches.

-A key example of this principle is **mobile vowels** — nouns like *pes*, *den*, *otec* drop a vowel in oblique cases (*pes → psa*, *den → dne*).
-This is modeled as a `bool HasMobileVowel` on `NounPattern` and stored in `substantive_irregular.json`:
+Example — mobile vowels (`pes → psa`, `den → dne`, `otec → otce`):

 ```json
 "pes": { "hasMobileVowel": true, "inheritsFrom": "pán" },